5th Gen 4Runner BF Goodrich Ko2 A/T Tires (285/70R17) Complete Review and Overview

 The first place off-road I took to test the tires were Bitter Springs trail near Northern Las Vegas.
 It is a 30-mile trail with a trail rating of around 2.
 The larger tires mixed with my Icon shocks handled the roads effortlessly while aired down to 17 psi.

 There were some smaller rock gardens on the trail as well and the Ko2s handled it perfectly.
 There was no rubbing on surface roads nor in full reverse.
 The only rubbing I had was during off road when the wheels are tucked in, but it was quite minimal.
 I do not do any extreme trails nor rock crawling so I could not provide any feedback under harsher conditions.
 Some pictures of the trail.
 My car is raised 2 inches with Icon Stage 2s.

-Here is a picture of South Callville Bay trail:
+Here is a picture of the South Callville Bay Trail

 I am definitely glad I went with the larger size tires due to the increase in the surface area it provides during off-roading.
 The road noise was minimal and not noticeable.
 My only issue was the power loss and gas mileage, but that is to be expected with the increase in weight and negligible when wheeling.